nwthomas/Sprint-Challenge-React-Wars/Answers.md

 5. Describe props.

 Props is merely the data or methods hat you pass down from component to component.
 Data held on props could include a class name, a complete data set list, a method that handles text input, or anything else held in state.
+Props are read-only as state is only modifiable using .setState() as I mentioned in question 4.